joshkoenig/relucantlywithher.com/the-positive-case-for-hrc.md

-# How I Overcame my Reluctance for Voting Clinton
+# How I Overcame My Reluctance To Voting Clinton

 I am not drawn to Hillary Clinton as a candidate.
 I didn't support her in 2008, and I didn't cast my primary vote for her this year either.
 However, I've overcome my reservations about her and will be voting for her in November.
 In this short essay, I'll explain my thinking, starting with how I found peace with my negative feelings, and then some reasons to be optimistic about President Clinton.